KamilMalicki/KAMOS/README.md

 ## Description

-KAMOS 12 (Kamil Operating System) is a lightweight operating system designed for the x86 architecture.
+KAMOS 12 (Kamil Operating System) is a lightweight operating system designed for the x86 architecture by Kamil Malicki.
 Contains basic commands and a fat12 based file system.
 The system allows users to interact with it through a command-line interface. the system is partially based on the MikeOS project and is based on mikedev.inc, i.e. the mikeOS API.

 ## Characteristics